Yorktown Athletic Club

 - A team must consist of a minimum of 7 players in order to start a game.
 When this happens the coaches are encouraged to play the game with the team having the more complete roster, supplying the “defensive players” For the team that is short.
 Teams that are short will be made whole up to a maximum of 9 players.
 The defensive players will still bat with their team, and will rotate when their spot in the order comes to bat.
 If a pattern of non-attendance of players continues, the Commissioner will discuss this with the coach that is involved.

-- Speed-up Rule – with 2 outs, running for the Catcher is required.
+- Speed-up Rule – with any number of outs, running for the Catcher, pitcher OR INCOMING catcher, pitcher is allowed.
+And with 2 outs it is required for the catcher.
 The substituted runner shall be the last player on the team to make a batted out.
 The intent is to reduce the delay between innings when the catcher needs to put on their equipment after being on base.

 - Bunting, stealing, and tagging up on a fly ball is permitted.
 A player is permitted to steal second or third base only.
 There is no stealing of home.
 There is NO limit on steals per inning per team.
 Players are not allowed to take an extra base on an overthrow when stealing.